Arc'teryx has dropped the Alpha SL pant from their lineup.August 2019

 Our Analysis and Test Results

-Most waterproof/breathable fabrics used in rain pants does a pretty darn good job of keeping the water out.
-Many companies use the same fabrics, often from Gore-Tex, and in the water-blocking department they all do quite well.
+Most waterproof/breathable fabrics used in rain pants do a pretty darn good job of keeping the water out.
+Many companies use the same fabrics, often from Gore-Tex, and in the water-blocking department, they all do quite well.
 In this category, therefore, we focus on any design flaws that might make rain pants otherwise leak.

 The Alpha SL pants have full side zippers on both sides, which is an undeniable opportunity to let water in.
 Arc'teryx uses excellent waterproof zippers which hold up well over time, are smooth to operate, and reliably keep water out.
 These pants score highly for water resistance.